top of page

 7. If you are new to weightlifting or progressive overload, it’s a good idea to seek help from a personal trainer or experienced weightlifter.
 They can help you to learn proper form, provide advice on weight selection, and ensure that you are making the most of your workouts.

 Progressive overload is a key principle in muscle building and is essential for anyone who wants to make gains in strength and muscle mass.
-By gradually increasing the resistance over time, you are continually challenging your muscles, which triggers the body to continue building and repairing muscle fibers.
+By gradually increasing the resistance over time, you are continually challenging your muscles, which triggers the body to continue building and repairing muscle fibres.

 Remember to start with a weight that is challenging but manageable, increase the weight gradually, and focus on proper form and technique.
-With time, patience, and dedication, you can achieve your muscle building goals and see the results you’ve been working for.
+With time, patience, and dedication, you can achieve your muscle-building goals and see the results you’ve been working for.

 Begin Your Fitness Journey